-To put it plainly, America is back.
+Put simply, America is back.

 Defending our values means treating opioid addiction and drug addiction as a medical condition, not a crime.
-We will solve the addiction crisis in this country through our health care system, not our criminal justice system.
+We will solve the addiction crisis through our health care system, not our criminal justice system.
 And we will address it not out of anger or retribution, but out of compassion for our fellow Americans who are sick and need help to get better.

 Defending our values also means recognizing that our criminal justice system is contaminated with systemic racism that disproportionately affects people of color, especially African Americans.
 We must have more justice in our justice system, and we will have more justice in our justice system.

 Defending our values also means confronting the climate crisis head-on.
 Yes, we need jobs, and we will have them.
 Yes, we need to grow our economy, and we will grow it.
-But it doesn’t matter how many jobs we create, or how much money we earn if fires and floods and hurricanes and extreme temperatures destroy our communities and make it impossible for our children even to go outside.
+But it doesn’t matter how many jobs we create, or how much money we earn, if fires and floods and hurricanes and extreme temperatures destroy our communities and make it impossible for our children to even go outside.